saleor/saleor-sdk/README.md

   <h1>Saleor SDK</h1>
 </div>

 This package contains methods providing Saleor business logic for a storefront and apps.
-It handles Saleor GraphQL queries and mutations, manages Apollo cache, and provides an internal state to manage popular storefront use cases, like user authentication or checkout.
+It handles Saleor GraphQL queries and mutations, manages Apollo cache, and provides an internal state to manage popular storefront use cases, like user authentication.

 > :warning: **Note: Saleor SDK is still under heavy development, and its API may change.**